hogofogo/Retail_predict/README.md

 ## Data cleaning

-Retail_exploratory.pynb.ipynb or Retail_exploratory.pynb.pdf explains what has been done and why.
+Retail_exploratory.ipynb or explains what has been done and why.
 The examples include: clipping outliers, generating new features including time-lagged features and target encodings, running a tSNE visualization for identifying cross-store cluster similarities, and normalization.

 ## Training